 - I’m a very competent Nordic backcountry skier.
 Tele skiing?
 Not-so-much.
-I get by more on stubbornness than a good technique.
+I get by more on stubbornness than a proper technique.

 But those are two outdoor skill sets that won’t improve dramatically I suspect.
-Other outdoor activities are too important for me.
-I really don’t want to withdraw too much from my time bank to get better at activities that I am not as passionate about.
+Other outdoor activities are too important to me.
+I don’t want to withdraw too much from my time bank to get better at activities that I am not as passionate about.

 But there are outdoor skill sets I’d love to learn or improve upon that would only enhance my outdoor skill set and, more importantly, my enjoyment of the outdoors itself.

 As for why a canoe versus a kayak?
 Well, since I am still learning and researching, my answer would not be as valid as more experienced people.
-I will say the canoes strikes me as more versatile versus a kayak for gear, perhaps the New Englander in me just has a natural affinity for canoes and the large French-Canadian population in New England has lent a certain historic bent for wanting a canoe.
-Of course a sit-on-top kayak for fresh water would be tempting for quick and light river trips vs the more car-camping like potential of canoes.
-See, I have more to learn….
+I will say the canoes strikes me as more versatile versus a kayak for gear, perhaps the New Englander in me just has a natural affinity for canoes and the large French-Canadian population in New England has lent a certain historical bent for wanting a canoe.
+Of course, a sit-on-top kayak for fresh water would be tempting for quick and light river trips vs. the more car-camping like potential of canoes.
+See, I have more to learn…

 Packrafting: Packrafting would be an adjunct to my backpacking.
 It could allow me to access something such as The Maze without needing a long ride on a gnarly 4WD road.
 Or plan a mixed river and mountain trip.
 The possibilities are abundant.
 And it is both a skill and equipment I do not have any practical experience with at this time.
 But I’d like to.